CME 323: Distributed Algorithms and Optimization

 Homeworks will be assigned via Ed and due on Gradescope.

-We will be hosting office hours via Zoom, however, we encourage students to post questions publicly on Ed.
+We will be hosting office hours in Huang B019 and simultaneously open a Zoom session for those unable to attend in person.
+However, we encourage students to post questions publicly on Ed.

 Homework